American Federation of State, County and Municipal Employees

-The American Federation of State, County and Municipal Employees (AFSCME) is the largest trade union of public employees in the United States.
+The American Federation of State, County and Municipal Employees (AFSCME) is the largest labor union of public employees in the United States.
 It represents 1.3 million public sector employees and retirees, including health care workers, corrections officers, sanitation workers, police officers, firefighters, and childcare providers.
 Founded in Madison, Wisconsin, in 1932, AFSCME is part of the AFL–CIO, one of the two main labor federations in the United States.
 AFSCME has had four presidents since its founding.

 The union is known for its involvement in political campaigns, almost exclusively with the Democratic Party.
 AFSCME was one of the first groups to take advantage of the 2010 Citizens United decision, which allowed unions and corporations to directly finance ads that expressly call for the election or defeat of a candidate.
 Major political issues for AFSCME include single-payer health care, protecting pension benefits, increasing the minimum wage, preventing the privatization of government jobs, and expanding unemployment benefits.

 AFSCME is divided into approximately 3,400 local unions in 46 U.S. states, plus the District of Columbia and Puerto Rico.